 Cataracts occur when there’s a cloudiness or opacity within the eye's natural lens.
 This lens sits in the center of the eye, in back of the pupil, which means that the vision can be seriously impeded by cataracts.
-Dr. Jeff Jones, the ophthalmologist at Visionaire Eye Consultants in Castle Rock, Colorado, is ready to help with a full range of preoperative testing and cataract procedures.
+Dr. Jeff Jones, the ophthalmologist at Visionaire Eye Consultants in Castle Rock, and Littleton, Colorado, is ready to help with a full range of preoperative testing and cataract procedures.

 Cataracts involve cloudiness within the natural lens of the eye.
 As you age, chemical changes occur within the lens, gradually reducing the transparency of the cornea.
 Eventually, the natural lens can get so clouded that it's difficult to see normally.
 Untreated, cataracts can even cause blindness.

 Age is the main reason that cataracts occur.
 It's especially common to see cataracts in geriatric patients.
 Other potential causes of cataracts include: